 You can mix interior and exterior paints.
-However, as discussed in the article, exterior paints contain high concentrations of VOCs.
+However, as I previously discussed, exterior paints contain high concentrations of VOCs.
 Once applied inside confined spaces of the house can be risky to your family’s health.

 Is it Worth Risking?

 It is not worth risking to mix exterior and interior paints.
-It is also not worth painting the exterior paints indoors.
+Additionally, using exterior paints indoors is not worth the potential risks involved.

 How are Indoor Air and Painting Related?

 What should I do if I unintentionally used outdoor paint inside?

 Do not worry if you unintentionally use outdoor paint inside.
 If this happens, you can apply a primer on the walls and paint them using interior paint.